Isometric extensions of Anosov flows via microlocal analysis: Introduction

-\item The volume-preserving Anosov flow $(\varphi_t)_{t \in \R}$ is \emph{not} mixing if and only if it is the suspension of an Anosov diffeomorphism by a constant roof function: this is known as the Anosov alternative, see \cite{Anosov-67,Plante-72} or Appendix \ref{appendix}.
+(3) The volume-preserving Anosov flow $(\varphi_t)_{t \in \R}$ is \emph{not} mixing if and only if it is the suspension of an Anosov diffeomorphism by a constant roof function: this is known as the Anosov alternative, see \cite{Anosov-67,Plante-72} or Appendix \ref{appendix}.

+(4) The main result is stated for Anosov dynamics but it should be clear from the proofs that it could be adapted to discrete-time dynamics or to the setting of Axiom A flows.

-\item Eventually, the assumption that the objects are smooth could be considerably weakened and it is very likely that only $C^{1+\eps}$-regularity (for some $\eps > 0$) of the vector field $X_E$ is sufficient to make the whole machinery work.
-The microlocal arguments in \S\ref{ssection:invariant} should then be replaced by the more recent technology developed in \cite[Sections 2 and 3]{Adam-Baladi-18}.
+(5) Eventually, smoothness of the objects could be considerably weakened and it is very likely that only $C^{1+\eps}$-regularity (for some $\eps > 0$) of the vector field $X_E$ is sufficient to make the whole machinery work.
+The microlocal arguments in \S\ref{ssection:invariant} should then be replaced by the more recent technology developed in \cite[Sections 2 and 3]{Adam-Baladi-18}. \\